hewitson-j/leaps-and-bounds-new/README.md

 ## Reviews
 Accessible by clicking on the "Reviews" navbar link, this has a scrollable list of reviews provided by the owner as well as a link to her Facebook page.

+## Contact
+This section allows users to send an email to the owner to schedule an appointment.
+This is done through a mailto link per the client.
+There are also links to other pages.